Ports of Call

 Dutch is the official language, but English and Spanish are widely spoken.
 The majority of islanders speak Papiamentu, a Creole language.

-Curaçao has no tropical diseases like malaria (although mosquitoes can be a problem), and no vaccinations are necessary.
+Curaçao has no tropical diseases like malaria (although mosquitoes can be a problem), and no vaccinations are necessary, although a vaccination for hepatitis A should be considered.
+Proof of a yellow fever vaccination is necessary for those arriving from infected areas.
 Sunburn is common.
-A high standard of cleanliness means that gastro-intestinal complaints are rare; tap water is distilled from the sea and is safe to drink.
+Tap water is distilled from the sea and is safe to drink.
 There are a number of medical centres on the island and a modern and well-equipped hospital, but medical insurance is still recommended.
 All in all, Curacao is a very safe place to visit from a health point of view - just stay well hydrated and protect yourself from the sun.

 Most visits are trouble free, but petty crime is on the increase and although tourist areas are generally safe it is advisable to take sensible precautions like not taking valuables to the beach or wandering alone off the main roads at night.
 The islands are used to smuggle drugs from South America to Europe and North America and visitors should not leave bags unattended or agree to carry packages for anyone.

 Topless sunbathing and nudity is illegal on the island, and beachwear is inappropriate away from the beach.
-The island is a self-proclaimed 'gay friendly' destination.
+Curacao is a self-proclaimed 'gay friendly' destination.

 The international dialling code for Curaçao is +599.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
 There are no internal area codes.
 All local telephone numbers begin with 9 and are typically seven digits.
 Telephone cards for use at public phones can be purchased at post offices, roadside snack bars and petrol stations.
 The island is covered by a GSM 900/1800 network.
 Internet cafes are available.